-The subtransmission assessment indicates that the Generating Facility does not contributes to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
-The details of the analysis with overload level information, and associated recommended mitigation, is provided in the corresponding Subtransmission Assessment Report.
+The subtransmission assessment indicates that the Generating Facility does not contribute to overloads on subtransmission facilities under normal, single, and multiple contingency conditions.
+The details of the analysis is provided in the corresponding Subtransmission Assessment Report.
 Provided below is a summary of this information.